robocup-at-work/sml-embodied-autonomous-intelligence/README.md

 ## Transition Guide

-To ease transitions and spark excitement for all teams participating in the Embodied Autonomous Intelligence Workshop, the authors attached a [dedicated letter](https://github.com/robocup-at-work/sml-embodied-autonomous-intelligence/blob/main/Transition_Guide/Letter_to_the_Teams.md) to all teams of RoboCup Industrial 2026.
+To ease transitions and spark excitement for all teams participating in the Embodied Autonomous Intelligence Workshop, the authors attached a short motivational [letter to all teams](https://github.com/robocup-at-work/sml-embodied-autonomous-intelligence/blob/main/Transition_Guide/Letter_to_the_Teams.md) of RoboCup Industrial 2026.
-The letter includes a compact guide through the new competition format, as well as sampled suggestions for module development in robotic systems.
+The letter includes a compact guide through the new competition format, as well as suggestions for skill developments in robotic systems.

 A continously updated [FAQ](https://github.com/robocup-at-work/sml-embodied-autonomous-intelligence/blob/main/Transition_Guide/FAQ.md) shall further prevent misunderstandings early and aims to provide an easy-accessible common understanding based on straight-forward answers to deliberate design choices.